ejsdotsh/blog/content/_index.md

 ---
-title: "e.j. sahala (they/them)"
+title: "musings by e.j."
 tagline: "under reconstruction"
 ---

-(infrequent) musings on technology, coffee, and other stuff
+### (infrequent) musings on technology, coffee, and other stuff

+---

+this is my blog, there are many like it, but this one is mine.

+i rarely use capitalization.

+i sometimes use profanity.